How To Stop Loan Shark & Licensed Money Lender Harassment

 They lure their victims with the promise of an easy loan and charge exorbitant interest and unreasonable charges on it.

-When borrowers inevitably fail to pay up, loan sharks resort to harassment, intimidation, and violence against borrowers.
+When borrowers inevitably fail to pay up, there’s a high chance of loan shark harassment occurring, which usually includes intimidation and violence against borrowers.

 Warning signs you are dealing with a loan shark

-Illegal moneylenders should be avoided at all costs, lest you fall victim to loan shark harassment in Singapore.
+Illegal lenders should be avoided at all costs, lest you fall victim to loan shark harassment in Singapore.

 Illegal and unsolicited advertisements

-If you receive a loan offer via SMS, WhatsApp, email, flyers, and/or social media, chances are they are coming from illegal money lenders in Singapore.
+If you receive a loan offer via SMS, WhatsApp, email, flyers, and/or social media, chances are they are coming from illegitimate lenders.

-Licensed moneylenders in Singapore are only allowed to advertise in business or consumer directories (in print or online media); on their websites; or display advertisements at their own offices.
+Licensed lenders are only allowed to advertise using three platforms: business or consumer directories (both print or online media); on their websites; or advertisements displayed at their own offices.

 Not registered with the Registry of Moneylenders

-All moneylenders in Singapore have to have a proper licence to carry out business activities.
+All money lenders need to have a proper licence to carry out business activities.

-Licensed moneylenders are registered with the Registry of Moneylenders (ROM), which is the regulatory body overseeing the money lending sector in Singapore.
+Licensed lenders are registered with the Registry of Moneylenders (ROM), which is the regulatory body overseeing the money lending sector in Singapore.

-Loan sharks are unlicensed moneylenders, and thus, would not be found in the official list of legal moneylenders, marking them as unlawful parties you should stay away from.
+Loan sharks are unlicensed money lenders, and thus, would not be found in the official list of authorised lenders, marking them as unlawful parties you should stay away from.

 Exceedingly high loan amounts